Create Your First Project

 Article Bay of Plenty Times 27.4.1938.

-A movement is on foot to establish an American Basketball Association in Tauranga and with that object in view a meeting of those interested will be held in the Ambulance Hall on Friday evening at 8pm.
+A movement is afoot to establish an American Basketball Association in Tauranga and with that object in view a meeting of those interested will be held in the Ambulance Hall on Friday evening at 8pm.
 The promoters hope for a large attendance.

 The game is played indoors and if the Club is established one of the local halls will be engaged.
 The American code is for men only.